-In 2007, cocaine accounted for about 13 percent of all admissions to drug abuse treatment programs.
-The majority of individuals (72 percent in 2007) who seek treatment for cocaine abuse smoke crack and are likely to be polydrug abusers, or users of more than one substance.
-The widespread abuse of cocaine has stimulated extensive efforts to develop treatment programs for cocaine.
-As with any drug addiction, this is a complex disease that involves biological changes in the brain as well as myriad social, familial, and other environmental problems.
-Therefore, treatment of cocaine addiction must be comprehensive, and strategies need to assess the neurobiological, social, and medical aspects of the patient's drug abuse.
-Moreover, patients who have a variety of addictions often have other co-occurring mental disorders that require additional behavioral or pharmacological interventions.
+In 2013, cocaine accounted for almost 6 percent of all admissions to drug abuse treatment programs.
+The majority of individuals (68 percent in 2013) who seek treatment for cocaine use smoke crack and are likely to be polydrug users, meaning they use more than one substance.36 Those who provide treatment for cocaine use should recognize that drug addiction is a complex disease involving changes in the brain as well as a wide range of social, familial, and other environmental factors; therefore, treatment of cocaine addiction must address this broad context as well as any other co-occurring mental disorders that require additional behavioral or pharmacological interventions.

-One form of behavioral therapy that is showing positive results in cocaine-addicted populations is contingency management, or motivational incentives (MI).
-MI may be particularly useful for helping patients achieve initial abstinence from cocaine and for helping patients stay in treatment.
-Programs use a voucher or prize-based system that rewards patients who abstain from cocaine and other drug use.
+One form of behavioral therapy that is showing positive results in people with cocaine use disorders is contingency management (CM), also called motivational incentives.
+Programs use a voucher or prize-based system that rewards patients who abstain from cocaine and other drugs.
 On the basis of drug-free urine tests, the patients earn points, or chips, which can be exchanged for items that encourage healthy living, such as a gym membership, movie tickets, or dinner at a local restaurant.
-This approach has recently been shown to be practical and effective in community treatment programs.
+CM may be particularly useful for helping patients achieve initial abstinence from cocaine and stay in treatment.39,50–52 This approach has recently been shown to be practical and effective in community treatment programs.51

-Community-based recovery groups—such as Cocaine Anonymous—that use a 12-step program, can also be helpful to people trying to sustain abstinence.
-Participants may benefit from supportive fellowship and from sharing with those experiencing common problems and issues.
+Community-based recovery groups—such as Cocaine Anonymous—that use a 12-step program can also be helpful in maintaining abstinence.
+Participants may benefit from the supportive fellowship and from sharing with those experiencing common problems and issues.62

 This series of reports simplifies the science of research findings for the educated lay public, legislators, educational groups, and practitioners.
 The series reports on research findings of national interest.